 - PB HLTH 245: Introduction to Multivariate Statistics (fall)

 - PB HLTH 241: Intermediate Biostatistics for Public Health (spring)

 Remaining units are drawn from electives.
 Students should reference the Berkeley Compendium of EHS Expertise.

 Recommendations for Competitive Applicants

 - Candidates with undergraduate coursework in calculus, chemistry and biology are preferred.

 - Common undergraduate majors for admitted applicants: engineering, microbiology, environmental science, biology, chemistry, other biological, natural or physical sciences fields, population sciences and biomedical fields.

-- Common work experience for admitted applicants: applicants in past years have worked as lab technicians, student researchers, research scientists, environmental organizers and advocates, program managers, engineers, post-graduate fellows, in global health programs and for the Peace Corps.
+- Common work experience for admitted applicants: lab technicians, student researchers, research scientists, environmental organizers and advocates, program managers, engineers, post-graduate fellows, in global health programs and for the Peace Corps.